top of page

 Group of people with different body shapes

 BMI is calculated by dividing weight by height squared.
-Created by mathematician Adolphe Quetelet in the mid-1800s.
-It was used as a way to measure the average weight of a population.
+Created by statistician Adolphe Quetelet in the 1830s, it was used as a way to measure the average weight of a population.
 Even Adolphe Quetelet himself said that it was not for use in individuals.
-BMI was developed on a group of white, males - no women, and no other ethnicities.
-We now have research to show that there are many different and unique underlying factors to an individuals health - we need a more personalised approach to health assessment.
+He developed BMI on a group of white males - excluding women and all other ethnicities.
+We now have research to show that there are many different and unique underlying factors to an individual's health, including biological sex and ethnicity.
+As such, we need a more personalised approach to health assessment.

 women working out with exercise ball yellow background